richardturnnidge/uart1_demo/README.md

 The Pico sends a command bytes, followed by a hex code of the value as it is not easy to send full byte values over serial.

-In this example, a command 'R' is sent to indicate the Right potentiometer, followed by a value suc as A6.
+In this example, a command 'R' is sent to indicate the Right potentiometer, followed by a value such as A6.
 The hex is then converted back to a single decimal byte and stored.

 The demo code simply loops round until some data is available and then deals with it.